- 1. Prioritize your Financials

 - 4. Asset Allocation Strategy

 - 8. Diversification across Sectors

 - 11. Speculate only with money you can afford to lose

 - 12. Reinvest in Dividends

 Market returns can be outstanding in the long term, while in the short term their volatility can be terrifying.
 Risk is an unavoidable aspect of investments.
 Unless you take the risk, the returns aren’t satisfying.
-To understand the various risks associated with mutual funds, read the article – Risk in Mutual Funds.
+This article explains about the strategies to reduce the investment risks in your portfolio.

 By just investing your funds doesn’t mean your job is done.
 The returns from these funds don’t make sense if you have high credit card debt to pay off.
 Therefore, while it is important to invest money, it is also very important to pay off all your outstanding loans and debts.
 Another important saving that you should have regardless your age is an emergency fund.

 Recommended Read: Tips to Use Credit Cards Effectively